-Minnesota Comprehensive Assessment (MCA) and Minnesota Test of Academic Skills Minnesota Test of Academic Skills (MTAS) (MTAS)
+Minnesota Comprehensive Assessments (MCA) and Minnesota Test of Academic Skills (MTAS)

-- Based on the Minnesota Academic Standards; given annually in grades 3-8 and high school in reading and mathematics; given annually in grades 5, 8 and high school for science. - · Majority of students take the MCA. - MTAS is an option for students with the most significant cognitive disabilities.
+- Based on the Minnesota Academic Standards; given annually in grades 3-8 and high school in reading and mathematics; given annually in grades 5, 8, and high school for science. - Majority of students take the MCA. - MTAS is an option for students with the most significant cognitive disabilities.